House approves bipartisan resolution opposing troop withdrawal from Syria

 House lawmakers, in a rare show of bipartisan support, on Wednesday overwhelmingly approved a measure opposing President Trump’s decision to withdraw U.S. forces from northern Syria, a military decision that was followed by a Turkish assault on the region.

 The resolution, introduced by Reps.
-Eliot L. Engel, D-N.Y., and Michael T. McCaul, R-Texas, calls upon the White House to put forward a plan for the "enduring defeat” of the Islamic State and demand that Turkey cease its military operations in Syria.
+Eliot Engel, D-N.Y., and Michael McCaul, R-Texas, calls upon the White House to put forward a plan for the “enduring defeat” of the Islamic State and demand that Turkey cease its military operations in Syria.

-“An abrupt withdrawal of United States military personnel from certain parts of Northeast Syria is beneficial to adversaries of the United States government, including Syria, Iran and Russia,” the measure says.
+“An abrupt withdrawal of United States military personnel from certain parts of Northeast Syria is beneficial to adversaries of the United States government, including Syria, Iran and Russia,” the measure read.

 In a floor speech ahead of the vote, Engel said the resolution “will send an unambiguous, bipartisan, hopefully bicameral rejection of Trump’s policy in Syria.”